Division * Group

 intelligence.
 A natural challenger (Mangala Shani Surya) in a navamsha dushthamsha

-may present a challenge to craft a balanced
+may present a growth-challenge to craft a balanced

 less benevolent mahadasha remains in effect.